Class of 2025

 Emma enjoys equestrian riding and volunteers her time helping care for abandoned horses.
 She is the daughter of Arti Finn and Christopher Grewe.

-Matthew Gilbert is a sophomore at Cornell University.
+Matthew Gilbert is a senior at Cornell University.
 He is a graduate of Greely High School in Cumberland, Maine.
 Matthew has conducted multiple year-long research projects for National History Day, placing first in the nation in the Junior Group Documentary division for his documentary on the Northern Ireland Peace Agreement.
 He enjoys sharing his knowledge by mentoring middle school students in the program and giving presentations at teacher workshops.
 For the past five summers Matthew has volunteered as a museum docent at historic Eagle Island.
 An accomplished musician in piano, trumpet, and voice, Matthew performs in six ensembles and has been selected for the All-State Choir, All-State Jazz Band, All-Eastern Choir, and All-National Choir.

 Matthew is especially passionate about ornithology and is able to identify over 170 bird species by sound alone.
 He logged the most species in Maine in 2020 on eBird, the citizen science database of Cornell’s Lab of Ornithology.
 He volunteers in surveying, breeding, and wintering birds in counts run by the Audubon Society, and has conducted research into protandry in migrant warblers.